 Buildings that comply with the standards are generally more comfortable and cost-effective to heat and cool.
 They also help to advance the state's goals for reducing greenhouse gas emissions.

-The 2016 Vermont Business Sector Market Characterization and Assessment Study is available on the PSD website.
+The latest Residential and Commercial Market Assessment Reports are available on the PSD website.
 The Appendices are available on request.

 The following pages provide more detailed information about the Building Energy Standards